giannis733/Console-based-Tic-Tac-Toe/README.md

-# A simple implemation of a console based Tic Tac Toe game in java
+# A simple implemation of a console based Tic Tac Toe game using java